djaclu/6.S898-DeepLearning/README.md

 #Diffusion Models: An Intuitive Introduction
 Daniel Jacobs - Massachussetts Institute of Technology - Dec 8th, 2022

+NOTE: I haven't yet been able to consolidate the visualziations I designed or integrate my experiments regarding from the Cold Diffusion paper.
+It may not appear complete in this disorder but I've been working really hard over the last week to get my pogrammings running and to analyze the papers.
+I plan to continue to work on it and udpate the directory and code until it is ready to publish.

 Introduction:

 This introduction to Diffusion Models is a guide to a few papers, most notably Denoising Diffusion Probabilistic Models [J.Ho et al., 2020] and Cold Diffusion: Inverting Arbitrary Image Transforms Without Noise [A.Bansal et al., 2022].
 It builds on many excellent guides already available while trying to fill in gaps that may make it friendlier to learn.
 The examples here are based on the MNIST Fashion database.